ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

       RM-Python-config.ini
 *  Download unifuzz64.dll   -see below
 *  Move the unifuzz64.dll file to the above folder
-*  Edit the RM-Python-config.ini in the above folder to specify the location of the RM file, the unifuzz64.dll file and the output report file.
-Some script functions may be turned on or off.
-The required edits should be obvious.
+*  Edit the RM-Python-config.ini in the above folder to specify the location of the RM file and the unifuzz64.dll file.
+For the initial setup, you may want to set RUN_SQL  = no so that only the database and dll path values are checked.
+Continue as below.
+   This avoids dealing with more than one issue at once.
+After you solve any path issues, if any, set RUN_SQL  = yes and continue onward.
    (To edit, Open NotePad and drag the ini file onto the NotePad window.)
-*  Double click the GroupFromSQLs.py file to run the script and generate the report file.
+*  Double click the GroupFromSQLs.py file to run the script.
-*  Examine the report output file.
+*  Examine the console window and press enter to dismiss it.
+*  Open the database in RM, open the People view window and select the created group.